praekeltfoundation/platform-mnch/HelpCentre/QA/flows/agent-greeting.md

 ## Connections to other stacks

-* This stack is manually run by the operator
+* This stack is manually run by the operator right before they take over the chat.
+At this point the chat should be assigned to them already.

 ## Global variables

+The following variable(s) are set in the `settings` global dictionary

 * `turn_qa_token` used to authenticate calls to the Turn API.
 In this case, to query and label a specific message
 * `contentrepo_qa_token` used to auth calls to CMS API